imen-nasrii/form_builder/replit.md

-✓ Modified AI to display JSON in chat instead of automatic download per user preference (June 24, 2025) ✓ Translated entire AI Assistant interface from French to English for better user experience (June 24, 2025) ✓ Removed Components and Import/Export navigation items from admin menu for cleaner interface (June 24, 2025)
+✓ Modified AI to display JSON in chat instead of automatic download per user preference (June 24, 2025) ✓ Translated entire AI Assistant interface from French to English for better user experience (June 24, 2025) ✓ Removed Components and Import/Export navigation items from admin menu for cleaner interface (June 24, 2025) ✓ Enhanced AI Assistant to respond with friendly greetings and generate any program type on demand (June 24, 2025) ✓ Improved chat interface with contextual responses and instant program generation capabilities (June 24, 2025)